gibsonpp/GR-sslcm-data/README.md

 - Fish was not recorded as precocious or fry/young-of-year (i.e., a younger cohort than the target age class in a given year).

-- Fish was not captured as part of parr collection for captive broodstock (occurred only in CAT and LOS, for brood years 1994 and 1995).

 - For fall and spring seasons (i.e., fish caught at the rotary screw traps), fish was caught between Sept 1 and Dec 15 (fall), or between